The late Brian McGinnity, Cartron Big, Longford

 “You were too good for this world Brian, maybe you are needed elsewhere and we are going to miss you.”

 Chief celebrant, Fr Brendan O’Sullivan underlined many of those emotions as he paid testament to the infinite love and support Brian had received in achieving those aims from his proud father Eoin, late mother Kathryn, sisters Aileen, Katie and Jane as well as his grandparents and extended family.

 Fr O’Sullivan said his early schooling at Gaelscoil Longfoirt and Cistercian College in Roscrea had provided the perfect grounding for Brian to excel in almost every facet of life he set his mind to.

-One of those, he said, included the time spent working alongside Eoin in the family run hardware store Providers and being the “wonderful” son he took immense honour in fulfilling.
+One of those, he said, included the time spent working alongside his father Eoin in the family run hardware store Providers and being the “wonderful” son he took immense honour in fulfilling.

 “Brian was a very bright and intelligent young man,” he said.